transitland/www-transit-land/_posts/2016-07-19-expanding-our-collection-of-transit-data-in-italy.md

 The feed is managed by the Piedmont government, and comes from [their open data website](http://www.dati.piemonte.it).
 It contains feeds for 86 operators.
 Since we prefer to keep combined feeds together, this one will take longer because each of the operators' metadata – website, province, and metropolitan area served – needs to be individually verified.

 Is there a [transit operator](https://transit.land/feed-registry/) we haven't yet included in Transitland?
 [Submit it through the Feed Registry](https://transit.land/feed-registry/feeds/new).
 If you've already submitted a feed, I'm thankful for your patience.
-If you would like it reviewed sooner, [mailto:transitland@mapzen.com](send us an email).
+If you would like it reviewed sooner, [send us an email](mailto:transitland@mapzen.com).